monome/docs/docs/modular/earthsea/index.md

 A monome grid is plugged into the front panel of the module, becoming a complete interface.
 Looped patterns continue to play when the grid is disconnected, facilitating hot-swap reconnection to other monome-enabled modules during performance.

-Earthsea is built upon a map of tones, using the grid as a playing surface for melodies, availabe as *Pos*.
+Earthsea is built upon a map of tones, using the grid as a playing surface for melodies, available as *Pos*.
 The *Edge* output provides various gating modes including a fixed interval and drone.

 Multi-press gestures invoke *shape-memories*.
 Three channels of CV memory are set by turning panel knobs per shape.
 These sets of CV can be instantly recalled by the different shapes, or glide between memories with independent slew per channel and shape.

 Patterns of notes and shapes can be recorded into a bank of sixteen slots.
-Gate, retrigger or loop playback while performing additonal notes or shapes atop.
+Gate, retrigger or loop playback while performing additional notes or shapes atop.
 Recall previous patterns from the bank, or perform the bank directly.
 Patterns can also be performed across the keymap with arpeggiate mode, shifting the root note and retriggering the pattern.

 *Shape-memories* and all recorded patterns are storable to internal flash memory for instant recall on power-up. eight full presets can be stored and dynamically loaded.